StackStorm/ansible-st2/README.md

 * RHEL6 / CentOS6
 * RHEL7 / CentOS7

 > If you're using the provided Vagrantfile, note that it uses Xenial by default.
-Due to some of the changes there, Vagrant 1.9.1 or better is required.

 ## Requirements
 At least 2GB of memory and 3.5GB of disk space is required, since StackStorm is shipped with RabbitMQ, PostgreSQL, Mongo, nginx and OpenStack Mistral.